phutterman/resume/nfutterman-resume.md

 EXPERIENCE
 ----------

+### Opower - Systems Engineer // Apr.
+2013 - Present

+* Significant configuration management work managing several hundred servers (primarily with Puppet but some Chef).
+* Planned and executed client site migrations from legacy to new software load balancers based on Nginx and Haproxy; extensive configuration work on them.
+* Migration and configuration of external DNS to DynEct slaved off of internal Bind server; moved management of zone files to standard Github workflow.
+* Participation in 24/7 on-call rotation; frequently first line of defense for technologies not specifically under the Systems umbrella.
+* Debugging/troubleshooting MySQL, RabbitMQ, Jetty web applications, etc.
+* Provisioning Scientific Linux and Ubuntu VMs on Red Hat Enterprise and Proxmox infrastructure as well as bare metal servers and hypervisors.
+* Responsible for planning and execution of migration of servers in a remote (hosted) site from Xen hypervisors to our own Proxmox infrastructure.
+* Primarily responsible for physical installation and initial setup of Opower's second colocation facility for disaster recovery.

 ### Box - Datacenter Technician // Oct.
-2011 - Present
+2011 - Mar.
+2013

-* Specialization in storage administration though close collaboration with storage operations team on monitoring and maintenance of Box's multi-petabyte storage infrastructure, including disk/RAID monitoring and automation, performance testing and optimization, and capacity planning.
+* Specialization in storage administration though close collaboration with storage operations team on monitoring and maintenance of multi-petabyte storage infrastructure; disk/RAID monitoring and automation, performance testing and optimization, and capacity planning.
-* Specific storage achievements include tools to collect and monitor disk and volume health trends, and a storage growth capacity planning simulation.
+* Developed tool to collect and monitor disk and volume health trends and a storage growth capacity planning simulation tool.
-* Installation, configuration, and maintenance of datacenter hardware, power, and networking requirements in multiple facilities to support Box's rapidly growing SAAS platform.
+* Installation, configuration, and maintenance of datacenter hardware, power, and networking requirements in multiple facilities to support Box's rapid growth
 * Provisioning of CentOS and Scientific Linux servers including OS kickstart using Cobbler and configuration with Puppet, and work on provisioning automation using Tumblr's newly open sourced Collins tool.
-* Troubleshooting OS and hardware issues as well as TCP/IP and physical link on Dell and SuperMicro servers and Force10 and Cisco network equipment.
+* Troubleshooting OS, hardware, and network (TCP/IP and physical) issues on Dell and SuperMicro servers and Force10 and Cisco network equipment.
 * Python and Bash scripting as needed for general automation and time savings.

 ### Apple, Inc - Specialist, Extended Business Team	// Sep.
 2010 – Oct.
 2011

-* Expert consultation with consumer and business customers to select relevant solutions to complex technical needs in retail and inside sales setting.
+* Expert consultation with consumer and business customers to select relevant solutions to greatly varied technical needs.
-* Consistent performance in in-person sales, business introductions, and repeat business relationships to regularly exceed weekly store goals.
+* Consistent performance in sales, business introductions, and repeat business relationships to regularly exceed weekly store goals.
-* Extensive knowledge of features and benefits of Apple and 3rd-party hardware, software, support, and services with regard to the needs of individual and business clients, and the ability to translate highly technical concepts to customers of all technical levels.
+* Demonstrated ability to translate highly technical concepts to customers of all technical levels.

 ### Open Mind Question Box - Uganda Program Coordinator	// Jun. – Sep.
 2009